Key Learning Points

 You probably already know about antacids.
 Many of these are based on bicarbonate of soda, which you can buy from your grocery as a powder and is much cheaper than the pills pharmacists like to sell you.

-But taken frequently, antacids, which contain various minerals, easily unbalance your body's metabolism.
-For example, excess sodium - whether as salt or as a bicarbonate - may eventually raise your blood pressure.
+But taken frequently, antacids, which contain various minerals, easily unbalance your body’s metabolism.
+For example, excess sodium – as salt or as a bicarbonate – may eventually raise your blood pressure.

-Aluminium, often used in antacids, is thought to be a factor in the development of Alzheimer's disease.
+Aluminium, often used in antacids, is thought to be a factor in the development of Alzheimer’s disease.
+And maybe constipation too.

 If you are taking antacids more than three times a week, you probably should see a doctor – or an acupuncturist!